qw2273/Learning-to-Use-Git/README.md

 Using this command, you specify the `setting` you want to change and the `value` you want to set. <br /> for eaxmple : `git config --global user.email qw2273@columbia.edu` <br /> Change the email address (user.email) configured for the current user for all projects to my personal email.

+## Branch
+* Each branch is like a parallel universe: changes you make in one branch do not affect other branches (until you merge them back together).
+* `git branch`:list all of the branches in a repository.
+The branch you are currently in will be shown with a * beside its name.
+* `git checkout branchname`: switch to other branch
+* `git rm filename`: remove  a file
+* `git merge branch1 branch2`: merge two branches
+* `git checkout -b branch-name`: create a new branch

+## Repository
+* `git init project-name`: create a new repository, with new root directory name as project-name
+* `git init /path/to/project`/`git init`: turn an existing project into a Git repository
+* `git clone /existing/project newprojectname`: create a copy of an existing repository with `newprojectname`, if no projectname provided, it will name it just as `project` for example: `git clone /home/thunk/repo dental`

+## Remote:
+- A **remote** is like a browser bookmark with a name and a URL.
+* `git remote`/`git remote -v`: find the list of remotes
+* `git remote add remote-name URL`:  add more remotes
+* `git remote rm remote-name`: remove remotes

+- pull changes from those repositories and push changes to them
+* `git pull remote-name branch-name`: gets everything in branch in the remote repository identified by `remote` and merges it into the current `branch` of your local repository.
+`git push remote-name branch-name`: push to branch by adding to stage first.